 - Above each angel holding a holy basin are sentences in Latin, encouraging Christians with the right attitude they need to have when they come to pray.

 - There are some magnificent hand-carved gold lacquer pillars.
-If you are interested in Vietnamese lacquer, you are read this blog on How to Manufacture Vietnamese Lacquer? by clicking here.
+If you are interested in Vietnamese lacquer, read this blog on How to Manufacture Vietnamese Lacquer? by clicking here.

 - A very prominent statue is “Our Lady with Infant Jesus.”